 Plants growing undercover may fall victim to the glasshouse red spider mite.
 This pest thrives in hot and dry conditions.
-Visible signs of infestation are most noticeably mottled leaves and plants becoming covered in webbing.
+Visible signs of infestation are most noticeably mottled leaves and peppers becoming covered in webbing.
 Regular misting will combat infestations.

 For many members of the solanaceae family, fusarium wilt is another common problem.
 This can cause the joints to blacken.
 Should fusarium wilt strike prune away infected areas of the plant.
 Destroy the infected material and sterilize your tools.
 If the disease enters the soil it may prove difficult to cure.
-Again a simple crop rotation system will help to keep your plants and soil healthy.
+Again a simple crop rotation system will help to keep your peppers and soil healthy.

 Companion planting is the practice of growing mutually beneficial plants together.
 This helps to produce healthy, heavy yielding plants.
 It can also be used to discourage pests and diseases.